oilverb/data-science-s2025/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q4-nonlog-1.png)<!-- -->

-# Your Own EDA
+# Your Own EDA {#your-own-eda}

 <!-- -------------------------------------------------- -->

 Now it’s your turn!
 We just went through guided EDA considering the GDP per capita at two time points.
 You can continue looking at outliers, consider different years, repeat the exercise with `lifeExp`, consider the relationship between variables, or something else entirely.

 ### **q5** Create *at least* three new figures below.
 With each figure, try to pose new questions about the data.

 **Question:** What is going on with Kuwait?
 Is there anything else weird about its data?

 ``` r
 ## TASK: Your first graph